rekmus/silgy/README.md

 # silgy
-Silgy is a simple back-end framework for ultra fast, small and mid-sized web applications.
+Silgy is a simple back-end framework for ultra fast, small and mid-sized web applications or microservices.
 It contains asynchronous (non-blocking) web engine that allows you to compile and link your logic into one executable that responds immediately to HTTP requests, without creating new thread or — God forbid — process.
 It's small enough to fit on free 1GB AWS t2.micro instance, together with MySQL server.
 Typical response time is around 100 µs (microseconds) (see https://budgeter.org performance for proof).

 Silgy supports https, anonymous and registered user sessions, binary data upload and rudimentary asynchronous services mechanism to use it in microservices architecture.